Jamil D Mujuzi

 - For the purposes of this article, the expression ‘existing law’ means the written and unwritten law of Uganda or any part of it as existed immediately before the coming into force of this Constitution, including any Act of Parliament or statute or statutory instrument enacted or made before that date which is to come into force on or after that date.

-In Bukenya v Attorney General4 the Supreme Court held that article 274 saves laws that were enacted before the promulgation of the Constitution but that those laws have to be interpreted to bring them in conformity with the Constitution.5 Article 274 can be invoked by any court or authority.6 The purpose of this article is to ensure that ‘[c]ourts in Uganda cannot enforce a law which is inconsistent with the Constitution’.7 It is also meant to ‘empower courts to move away from obsolete to progressive jurisprudence’.8 Indeed, this was the intention of the drafters of article 274.9 The laws in question include Acts of Parliament (both substantive and procedural,10) subsidiary legislation11 and, as the discussion below demonstrates, customary law.
-Notably, article 274 does not apply to legislation that was enacted after the coming into force of the Constitution.12 Such pieces of legislation must comply with the Constitution at the time of their enactment because the Constitution is the Supreme law of the land.13 In Nalumansi v Kasande14 the Supreme Court held that15 ‘[t]he essence of article 2 and article 274 of the Constitution is to enable a court faced with a partially unconstitutional law to sever and excise the unconstitutional provisions so that the remainder which complies with the Constitution can be enforced’.16
+In Bukenya v Attorney General the Supreme Court held that article 274 saves laws that were enacted before the promulgation of the Constitution but that those laws have to be interpreted to bring them in conformity with the Constitution.
+Article 274 can be invoked by any court or authority.
+The purpose of this article is to ensure that ‘[c]ourts in Uganda cannot enforce a law which is inconsistent with the Constitution’.
+It is also meant to ‘empower courts to move away from obsolete to progressive jurisprudence’.
+Indeed, this was the intention of the drafters of article 274.
+The laws in question include Acts of Parliament (both substantive and procedural,) subsidiary legislation and, as the discussion below demonstrates, customary law.
+Notably, article 274 does not apply to legislation that was enacted after the coming into force of the Constitution.
+Such pieces of legislation must comply with the Constitution at the time of their enactment because the Constitution is the Supreme law of the land.
+In Nalumansi v Kasande the Supreme Court held that ‘[t]he essence of article 2 and article 274 of the Constitution is to enable a court faced with a partially unconstitutional law to sever and excise the unconstitutional provisions so that the remainder which complies with the Constitution can be enforced’.

-Both the Constitutional Court and the Supreme Court17 have held that they would declare a legislative provision unconstitutional if it ‘cannot be modified as required’ by article 274.
+Both the Constitutional Court and the Supreme Court have held that they would declare a legislative provision unconstitutional if it ‘cannot be modified as required’ by article 274.

 2 Article 274 in practice: The task of the court